pranavsindura/cp-resources/ROADMAP.md

 # Roadmap

 All resources are mentioned in **README.md**.
 This is the order in which topics are to be learnt.
 Never use GFG implementations.
 GFG is only for theory.

-Ask us for implementations.
-CP-Algorithm is preferred.

 - [Set up a Programming Environment](https://github.com/pranavsindura/cp-resources#environment)
 - [Learn a Language](https://github.com/pranavsindura/cp-resources#c)